What other names is Zinc known by?

 , Hansen's disease

-Some athletes use zinc for improving athletic performance and strength.
+Some athletes use zinc by mouth for improving athletic performance and strength.

 Zinc is also applied to the skin for treating acne